check-leak/check-leak/README.md

       // Now I am clearing the reference someObject = null;

-      // I'm checking again from JVMTIInterface, if all references are gone.
+      // I'm checking again from CheckLeak, if all references are gone.
 Notice that getAllObjects will force a garbage collection on every call
       Assert.assertEquals(0, checkLeak.getAllObjects(SomeClass.class).length);
    }
 }